-- engaging in a course of vexatious comment or conduct based on sex, sexual orientation, gender identity or expression, where the comment or conduct is known or ought reasonably to be known to be unwelcome; - a sexual solicitation or advance made by a person in a position to confer, grant or deny a benefit or advancement to the person where the person making the solicitation or advance knows or ought reasonably to know that it is unwelcome; or - a reprisal or a threat of reprisal for the rejection of a sexual solicitation or advance where the reprisal is made or threatened by a person in a position to confer, grant or deny a benefit or advancement to the person.
+Engaging in a course of vexatious comment or conduct based on sex, sexual orientation, gender identity or gender expression, where the course of comment or conduct is known or ought reasonably to be known to be unwelcome;

+- A sexual solicitation or advance made by a person in a position to confer, grant or deny a benefit or advancement to the person where the person making the solicitation or advance knows or ought reasonably to know that it is unwelcome; or - A reprisal or a threat of reprisal for the rejection of a sexual solicitation or advance where the reprisal is made or threatened by a person in a position to confer, grant or deny a benefit or advancement to the person.

-A "Workplace" is defined as any land, premises, location or thing at, upon, in or near which a worker works includes.
-For purposes of this policy, a workplace includes, but is not limited to:
+A "Workplace" is defined as any land, premises, location or thing at, upon, in or near which a Worker works.
+For purposes of this Policy, a Workplace includes, but is not limited to:

-- the OLP head office; - An OLP central or local campaign office; - the locations of office-related functions, social or otherwise, while such functions are taking place, and for a reasonable time before and after; - the locations of work-related assignments and activities.
-Such locations include but are not limited to, the locations of any meetings, events, debates, all-candidate meetings, training sessions, assigned canvasses or other campaign related duties, conferences, conventions and other gatherings, social or otherwise, directly or incidentally related to the employment, and further include the immediate location of a worker when in transit between workplaces; and - electronic communications, phone calls, voice mail or other forms of communications, to of from those covered by this policy, where such communication may reasonably be expected to have an impact on work relationships, work environment and/or performance.
+- The OLP head office: - An OLP central or local campaign office; - The locations of office-related functions, social or otherwise, while such functions are taking place, and for a reasonable time before and after; - The locations of work-related assignments and activities.
+Such locations include but are not limited to, the locations of any meetings, events, debates, all-candidate meetings, training sessions, assigned canvasses or other campaign related duties, conferences, conventions and other gatherings, social or otherwise, directly or incidentally related to the work, and further include the immediate location of a worker when in transit between Workplaces; and - Electronic communications, phone calls, voice mail or other forms of communications, to of from those covered by this Policy, where such communication may reasonably be expected to have an impact on work relationships, work environment and/or performance.

 "Workplace Harassment" is defined as engaging in a course of vexatious comment or conduct against a worker in the workplace that is known or ought reasonably to be known to be unwelcome.
+A reasonable action taken by an employer or supervisor relating to the management or direction of workers or the workplace is not workplace harassment.